Abhinav-Marlingaplar/Customer-Churn-Decision-Tree/README.md

 ## Results

 The tuned Decision Tree Classifier model achieved an overall accuracy of approximately **0.78** on the test dataset.This indicates that while the model demonstrates good performance in predicting customers who will not churn (class 0) and the ones that will churn(class 1).
-## Future Work

-* Explore hyperparameter tuning techniques (e.g., GridSearchCV, RandomizedSearchCV) to further optimize the Decision Tree model.
-* Experiment with other classification algorithms (e.g., Random Forest, Gradient Boosting, Logistic Regression) and compare their performance on this dataset.
-* Investigate feature engineering techniques to create new features that might improve the model's predictive power, especially for the churn class.
-* Address the class imbalance present in the dataset using techniques like SMOTE or class weighting.
-* Analyze the feature importance derived from the Decision Tree to gain insights into the key drivers of customer churn.

 ## License